-- a.
-Use spanner wrench and unscrew stainless breaker cover from breaker (left hand threads) - b.
-Unscrew auger stud from top of auger. - c.
-Unscrew 4 allen head cap screws holding breaker to evaporator. - d.
+a.
+Unscrew breaker cover from breaker (left hand threads)

+b.
+Unscrew auger stud from top of auger.

+c.
+Unscrew 4 allen head cap screws holding breaker to evaporator.

+d.
 Lift up & remove breaker from evaporator.

-- e.
+e.
 If the auger is stuck use a slide hammer type puller to pull on the auger at the threaded hole.
 The size of that hole is 5/8"-18.

-Inspect the auger, the critical areas of the auger are: - 1.
-The auger body.
+Inspect the auger, the critical areas of the auger are:

+1. The auger body.
 It should be clean and shining.
 Sometimes an auger will appear clean when wet, but after it is dry it will be seen to be stained.
 Scrub the auger with ice machine cleaner and hot water.